Reading Contest Rules

 - Prince Edward Island -18 years of age

 - Saskatchewan -18 years of age

 - Yukon -19 years of age

 What to do when contests are vague on entry rules?

-I personally consider it a “Single Entry Contest ” per person.
-You can ask the host of the contest to clarify if they will answer you.
-It is best to only enter the contest once, until cleared up because many hosts will disqualify you for repeat entries.
+I consider it a “Single Entry Contest ” per person.
+You can ask the contest host to clarify if they will answer you.
+It is best to enter the contest once cleared up because many hosts will disqualify you for repeat entries.